 - Doors: A new front door and a new garage door is an easy way to add class and charm to your home.
 Both key exterior focal points, replacing these doors with character-defining elements do wonders for curb appeal.
 And a steel front-door replacement is one of the highest ROI renovations you can make.

 - Knock down a wall: A dream of many homeowners, tearing down an interior wall can be the key to the highly sought-after open concept floor plan.
 Removing a wall, even load-bearing walls, is easier and more affordable than most homeowners think.
 One thing that’s sure to jack up the price, though, is if the wall contains plumbing that needs to be relocated.

 - Custom storage: Everyone knows the importance of storage, but building custom storage solutions is a great way to manage your space and activities.
 It’s never easy to fit into someone’s else’s space, so tailoring storage areas to suit your personal needs can be a major stress reliever.
 Spending money to make your home’s storage work for you, whether it’s a new storage system in the garage or converting a pantry into a more functional space, is a good investment no matter how you look at it.

 - Go high-tech: You’re living in the 21st century, so why isn’t your house?
 Imagine the peace of mind of being able to control every aspect of your home remotely.
 Did you leave the iron on?
 How about being able to control lighting, heating and cooling from your smartphone?
 As security systems with mobile integration become more prevalent, there will be more options.
-Currently, you can spend between $500 for some simple automation to $10,000 for a fully functioning remote home system.

 How to get the most ROI from your home improvement dollars